A New Study Suggests That Neanderthals Were Adept At Creating Fires With Their Stone Tools

 “The traces made by pyrite were the best fit.
 But there could be some other mineral material that we just didn’t think of that could create similar traces.”

-On the other hand, unless other scientists can show different ways in which these marks could have been created 50,000 years ago, so far the most logical and compelling conclusion is that Neanderthals were probably capable of creating fires themselves.
+On the other hand, unless other scientists can show different ways in which these marks could have been created 50,000 years ago, the most logical and compelling conclusion so far is that Neanderthals were probably capable of creating fire themselves.

-The new study on Neanderthals using their stone hand axes to produce their own fires has been published in Scientific Reports.
+The new study on Neanderthals using their stone hand-axes to produce their own fires has been published in Scientific Reports.